An innovative range of frozen fruit promotes the importance of sustainability in Australia

 Ra Food produces the only Rainforest Alliance ™ certified frozen fruits for Australia and New Zealand.
 Its co-owner, Shane Bukovinsky, says its products have become an innovation in the category, ensuring that its production network protects biodiversity and natural resources, offering fair and safe conditions to workers and their communities.

-“In effect, we are trying to fill that gap between the conventional (non-organic) products and the organic category,” he says.
-“Organic certification really just gives consumers confidence that no chemicals are used, but not necessarily confidence about what happens in terms of fair trade, labor compensation, soil regenerative practices, and destination. of funds to the long-term preservation and biodiversity of wildlife.
-All these elements are included in the sustainability certification”.
+“In effect, we try to fill that gap between conventional (non-organic) products and the organic category,” he says.
+"Eco-certification really only gives consumers confidence that no chemicals are used, but not necessarily confidence about what is happening in terms of fair trade, labor remuneration, regenerative soil practices and disposal." of funds to long-term preservation and biodiversity of wildlife.
+All these elements are included in the sustainability certification.

 The company, in Kurmond, near Sydney, works with four frozen products: blueberries, raspberries, mangoes and different berries.
 It opened in 2019 and supplies the retailers independent nationwide.
 Bukovinsky says the Rainforest Alliance specializes in certifying the sustainability of its farms.
 Ra Food sources fruit from Chile, Peru, Eastern Europe and Mexico, but explains that it is not feasible to source fruit domestically at this time.

-“Unfortunately, Australian-produced frozen fruit is particularly expensive at the moment; we hope that will change in the future,” says Bukovinsky.
-“Historically, it has been too expensive for regular consumers and, in fact, more expensive than organic products mainly due to the fragmented nature of the supply chain: relatively small farms that focus mostly on the fresh market and not on the industrial or frozen markets.
-In addition, the automated freezing equipment created in other countries, which focuses on frozen fruit, is in a much better position to be able to work in a more profitable way that allows us to sell the fruit at prices more similar to those of conventional fruit."
+“Unfortunately, frozen fruit produced in Australia is especially expensive at the moment; We hope that will change in the future,” says Bukovinsky.
+'Historically, it has been too expensive for regular consumers and, in fact, more expensive than organic products due mainly to the fragmented nature of the supply chain: relatively small farms that focus mainly on the fresh market and not on industrial or freezing markets.
+Furthermore, automated freezing equipment created in other countries, which focuses on frozen fruits, is much better placed to be able to work in a more profitable way that allows us to sell the fruit at prices more similar to those of conventional fruit.

 According to Bukovinsky, the production of frozen foods is not only sustainable in the production area.
 It explains that its products are packaged in recyclable and reusable packaging; The trays are made of polyethylene and can be recycled, but they are sturdy with a resealable lid that can be used for multiple uses before disposal.
 He explains that his frozen fruit has a significant premium over conventional products.

-Bukovinsky adds that “Rå” is a Danish word meaning “raw” (natural), which he says is very appropriate, since his products are 100% fruit and sustainable.
+Bukovinsky adds that “Rå” is a Danish word that means “raw” (natural), which he says is very appropriate, since their products are 100% fruit and sustainable.

 Previous article